Yvitex/Obsidian_Notes/Computer Science/BlockChain/BlockChain Security.md

 # How Secure is the Blockchain?

-To Hijack or tampers this system, you need a very powerful supercomputer that could compete against 51% of the [[Blockchain Nodes|nodes]] to recalculate the past histories and any other transaction in the whole network.
+To Hijack or tampers this system, you need a very powerful supercomputer that could compete against 51% of the [[Blockchain Nodes|nodes]] to recalculate the past histories and any other transaction in the whole [[Network]].

 In actuality, we might... read about [[Sybil Attack]]